“I want to travel forever.”

 Be honest–you’ve thought this before.

-All travelers like to fantasize about living a permanently nomadic life.
+All travelers like to fantasize about living a nomadic lifestyle indefinitely.
 Perhaps you’ve even gone so far as to verbalize this desire to other nomads, knowing they’d empathize with the sentiment.

 It’s a romantic idea, isn’t it?
 To travel the world indefinitely, exploring as many corners of this earth as possible in the limited number of years our lifetime affords us; to live a minimalist existence with little more than a backpack, a few changes of clothes, and a laptop.